zhao201730685110/ICp-banking-microservices/README.md

 	![alt text](images/icp-banking-microservices-configuration.png "Banking service configuration")
 	* Fill the release name with *YOUR_USERNAME* (limit of 30 characters).
 	* Select an available target namespace in the list.
-	* Fill the image repository with the Docker image defined before: **cluster68.icp:8500/codepatterns/code-pattern-icp-banking-microservices**.
+	* The image repository is already filled with the Docker image defined before: **cluster68.icp:8500/codepatterns/code-pattern-icp-banking-microservices**.

 3. Click the **Install** button.
 When the process is finished, click **View Helm Release**.